XelaNull/docker-ubuntu-7dtd/README.md

   - Auto-Exploration of World rendered map
   - RWG World Analysis with stats to inform you on the placement of prefabs within your randomly generated world seed
   - Authentication utilizes 7DTD Telnet password, to keep the configuration simple

-Future features:
+**Future features:**

 - Backup/Restore of Modlet selections & Game Saves
 - Better game update support, without full wipe
 - Update individual Modlet or all Modlets, from web interface
 - Improved log viewer
 - Improved server status

-**TO BUILD**
+# TO BUILD

-Be sure to copy this command carefully!
+**_Be sure to copy these command carefully!_**

 ```
 time docker build \